HatchApps/xavier-help/troubleshooting.md

 This section includes the common error types and may not cover all the possible errors.

 * **Xero auth failed.
-Could not sync client**: Authentication error occurs when the provided credentials for the User seem to be invalid.
-Please try to refresh your Token or create/get a new Authentication key.
-Please see [Permissions](/troubleshooting.html#xero-access-permissions) above.
+Could not sync client**: Check that you are using the correct Xero account credentials, and have the required access rights to the client in Xero, before trying again.
+Please see [Permissions](/troubleshooting.html#xero-access-permissions) above for more information.

 * **Daily Xero Rate limit exceeded**: Rate Limiter is a service that controls the amount of incoming and outgoing traffic to or from Xero.
 If a User exceeds the rate limit, then any further requests will be denied until the rate limit timeframe resets.
 We are always working to improve and expand at our side, however, we don't have control over Xero's daily limit.
 The most common error occurs due to a large amount of data that needs to be fetched from Xero, which can lead to exceeding this daily limit and generate an error.
 Please try again after the cooling period (24 hours).
 For further information please click [here](https://developer.xero.com/documentation/auth-and-limits/xero-api-limits).